Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 3.6.4.4 Vocalist

-Singer entertain the people with their songs.The songs of the singers can release the stress of the people.Song types are R&B, Rock, Pop, Classical and so on.Sai Sai is the example of the famous singer in Myanmar.
+Singer entertain the people with their songs.The songs of the singers can release the stress of the people.

+Song types are R&B, Rock, Pop, Classical and so on.Sai Sai is the example of the famous singer in Myanmar.

 This page is clicking vocalist tab in cele tab from Author page.

 Figure(3.6.13) Sai Sai-Vocalist